Scroll to top

 Petty Crime

-Bag snatching, scams targeting tourists, and pick-pocketing in crowded areas.
-Violent crime against foreign nationals is less common.
+Bag snatching, scams targeting tourists, and pickpocketing in crowded areas and on public transport.
+Drink spiking has been reported in nightlife districts.
+Violent crime against foreign business travellers is comparatively uncommon.

 Road Safety

-Thailand has one of the highest road traffic fatality rates globally.
-Motorcycle accidents are particularly common.
+Thailand has one of the highest road traffic fatality rates in the world, according to WHO data.
+Motorcycle and motorcycle-taxi accidents are particularly common.
+Severe congestion creates extended vulnerability windows during ground movements.

 Vetted operators with direct experience in Bangkok